ON THIS PAGE: You will learn about the different types of treatments doctors use for children with astrocytoma. Use the menu to see other pages.

 In general, tumors in children are uncommon.
 This means it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
-That’s why more than 60% of children are treated as part of a clinical trial.
-Clinical trials are research studies that compare the standard of care with newer approaches to treatments that may be more effective.
-The “standard of care” is the best treatments known.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
+That is why more than 60% of children are treated as part of a clinical trial.
+A clinical trial is a research study that tests a new approach to treatment.
+The “standard of care” is the best treatments known based on previous clinical trials.
+Clinical trials may test such approaches as a new drug, a new combination of existing treatments, or new doses of current therapies.
 The health and safety of all children participating in clinical trials are closely monitored.

-To take advantage of these newer treatments, children with a CNS tumor should be treated at a specialized cancer center.
+To take advantage of these newer treatments, children with a central nervous system (CNS) tumor should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children and have access to the latest research.
 A doctor who specializes in treating children with a tumor is called a pediatric oncologist.
 For astrocytoma, a neuro-oncologist may also be involved with treatment.
 This is a doctor who specializes in CNS tumors.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric and neurology specialists who are able to be part of your child’s care.

-In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
+In many cases, a team of doctors works with a child and their family to provide care.
+This is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Sometimes, a tumor is inoperable, meaning it cannot be reached by surgery because of its location.
 However, even for inoperable tumors, a surgical biopsy can usually still be done to find out the type and grade of the tumor (see Diagnosis).

 A child with a high-grade tumor often needs additional treatment regardless of whether the entire tumor was removed during surgery.

 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 Radiation therapy can sometimes cause problems with the long-term growth and development of a child’s brain.
-This means the doctor may choose to treat the tumor in another way.
-To avoid or reduce the need for radiation therapy in young children, the doctor may first use chemotherapy to shrink the tumor.
+This means that the doctor may choose to treat the tumor in another way.
+To avoid or reduce the need for radiation therapy in young children, the doctor may first use chemotherapy (see below) to shrink the tumor.